rhyswynne/easy-digital-downloads-taxamo-integration/readme.md

 =======
 1.2
 ---
-Thanks to [Eric Daams](http://164a.com/) for his work on this update!
+* Thanks to [Eric Daams](http://164a.com/) for his work on this update surrounding free transactions!
+* Thanks to [Fx Bénard](http://fxbenard.com/) for the French translation.

 1.1
 ---